cucina/opencucina/email/README.md

 # Email

-A simple microservice to provide an email function
+A simple microservice to provide an email function via JMS.

+##!Under Construction!